absentees/arena-cli-tools/README.md

 ### List all personal channels

-Recursively paginates through the get channel API call retrieving and prints all channels
+Recursively paginates through the get channel API call retrieving and prints all channel titles

 ```
 $ arena-cli-tools list